kumu/docs/guides/bridge.md

 # Bridge

-Kumu's bridge feature allows you to draw connections between two elements that have a "mutual friend"—an element in between that they're both connected to.
+Kumu's **bridge** feature allows you to automatically draw connections between any two elements that have a "mutual friend"—an element in between that they're both connected to.

-For example, if two people are connected to an organization on your map, you can use bridging to connect those two people directly, hiding the organization from view.
+For example, if two people are connected to an organization on your map, you can tell Kumu to bridge over the organization, connecting those two people directly and hiding the organization from view.

-## Activate bridging in the Advanced Editor
+## Bridge in the Advanced Editor

-To activate bridging in the Advanced Editor, here's the basic syntax:
+To bridge using the Advanced Editor, here's the basic syntax:
 ```
 @settings {
   bridge: selector;